 “We wanted to focus on the great changes happening in Michigan’s largest city and the comeback that Detroit is experiencing,” said Deanna Richeson, president and CEO of MLTA.

 The Detroit Metro Convention & Visitors Bureau (DMCVB) took the opportunity and ran with it.
-A spectacular welcoming reception at Cobo Center, sponsored by the DMCVB, set the tone for the rest of the conference.
-Highlights included live Motown music performances, fire throwers, and Cobo’s pristine atrium hall, with floor-to-ceiling views of the Windsor skyline and the Detroit River.
+A spectacular welcoming reception at Huntington Place, sponsored by the DMCVB, set the tone for the rest of the conference.
+Highlights included live Motown music performances, fire throwers, and Huntington Place’s pristine atrium hall, with floor-to-ceiling views of the Windsor skyline and the Detroit River.

 DMCVB President Larry Alexander delivered the opening remarks, followed by Tom Wilson of Olympia Development, who spoke about The District, a 50-block sports and entertainment project, including Little Caesar’s Arena, the new home of the Detroit Red Wings and Detroit Pistons, opening this fall.

 “The DMCVB was proud to support MLTA in several ways regarding the Governor’s Conference on Tourism.
 We saw it as an opportunity to showcase our destination to other travel professionals throughout the state and worked closely with the group to help make it an unforgettable experience for the attendees,” said Michael O’Callaghan, Executive Vice President and Chief Operating Officer.

 The group identified some challenges that, working together with the DMCVB, they were able to turn into opportunities.

 “The first issue was overcoming Detroit’s bruised reputation.
 We wanted to convert our Michigan tourism experts and stakeholders into champions for Detroit as a tourism destination,” said Richeson.
 “The theme of our conference was Reinvention through Innovation.
 That gave us a framework to highlight specific examples where Detroit has creatively reinvented itself.”